Malte311/Loginsystem/README.md

 ## :page_facing_up: License

-This project is licensed under the [MIT License](https://github.com/Malte311/Loginsystem/blob/master/LICENSE).
+This project is licensed under the terms of the [MIT License](https://github.com/Malte311/Loginsystem/blob/master/LICENSE).